-With the onset of summer, shelves with sunscreen stores are quickly becoming empty.
+With the onset of summer, shelves with sunscreen stores are quickly becoming empty, meaning less consumers are getting what they need for sun protection.
 Now most are familiar with the consequences of the negative effects of ultraviolet rays and accordingly, with the need to apply SPF-means.
 However, not everyone knows how to choose and apply the cream to really keep your skin healthy.
 Today ClearLife’s green beauty experts, helps debunk the main beauty myths about sun protection and tell you how to buy and use a product to avoid dryness and burns, as well as reduce the risk of skin cancer.

 Myth 1.
 You need to protect only from UVB-rays.
 First, let’s look at the terminology.
 Ultraviolet radiation, which protects the sunscreen, is divided into several subgroups.
 These subgroups are based on the wavelength of ultraviolet rays: the long waves are called UVA, the medium ones are UVB and the short ones are UVC.
 Since the latter reach only the ozone layer of the Earth, without affecting humans, in some articles, UVB is designated as short wave.
 All sunscreens primarily protect against UVB rays, which are considered one of the main causes the occurrence of skin cancer.
 But not all products protect against UVA radiation, which penetrates into the deeper layers of the skin.
 UVA rays are primarily known to promote photo-aging, that is, premature aging caused by regular exposure to the sun.
 By the way, the last few years, research increasingly shows that UVA is also involved in an increased risk of developing skin cancer.
 Therefore, sunscreen should protect against all types of rays.